merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 This program has two major output options - long format (tab-delimited) output files and matrices.

 Long format output has several preset "modes" as well as a "custom" mode in which the user can define the contents of the output file.
 Multiple modes can be used at once, and each requested "mode" will result in a separate output file.
 The default output mode is "modules" mode.

+You can find more details on the output format by looking at %(kegg-metabolism)s.

 ### Viewing available output modes